zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 You can control whether organizers have access to the **Record and transcribe automatically** setting for meetings.
 You can only apply this policy setting to users and groups.

 When you turn on the auto recording policy for an organizer, the **Record and transcribe automatically** setting in their **Meeting options** for meetings is **Off** by default.
 Organizers must manually turn on this setting for each meeting they want recorded and transcribed.
 For webinars and town halls, the setting is **On** by default.
-If you turn of auto recording, organizers don't see the setting and can’t set meetings to record automatically.
+If you turn off auto recording, organizers don't see the setting and can’t set meetings to record automatically.

 > [!NOTE]
 > This setting doesn't apply to transcripts.